jejking/rprng/src/main/scala/com/jejking/rprng/png/plan.md

 For the streaming part, we want to write 4 channels: red, green, blue, alpha.
 (Color type 6).
-We can write 8 or 16 bits per channel.
+We can write 8 or 16 bits per channel - but will use 8, giving 32 bits per pixel, or 4 bytes.

  Write:
  PNG signature
  IHDR chunk  image's width, height, bit depth, color type, compression method, filter method, and interlace method (13 data bytes total
- PLTE - not needed, we're going full random across RGBA IDAT - how many are we going to need?
+ IDAT - deflate compressed stream of scanlines
  IEND

- (Any other ancilliary chunks can be left out)
+ # Graph Processing

+ `ByteStringStage` will provide the random input.
+Create at `width` * 4.

+ `ScanlineStage` consumes raw byte strings that represent random RGBA pixels for a line, prepends the filter byte.
+ - this can be done by doing a map with the Png.scanline() function.

+ `IdatGraphStage` consumes `height` scanlines and emits IDAT chunks.

+ `PNG Stage`

+ send the png signature and the header consume idats for as long as there are any when there no more idats, send the footer
+ -

  # Not Covered
  Any other filter than "none"